How to Use BrightWork Reporter for Powerful Project Reports

 BrightWork Reporter Configuration Options

-Using options the ‘Personalize this Report‘ area in the Reporter Ribbon, you can:
+Using options in the ‘Personalize this Report‘ area in the Reporter Ribbon, you can:

 - Filter data